-- 2) Be aware of and work to support the projects of other women's organizations both on campus and in the community. - 3) Provide funding for other student organizations including but not limited to groups that address women's issues or issues regarding sexual assault. - 4) Appoint SPEAC Against Violence Coalition delegates, provide support for the coalition, and engage in statewide issues and campaigns regarding sexual violence. - F) Duties and Powers of the Co-Chairs: - 1) Shall facilitate and chair all Take Back the Night meetings. - 2) Shall handle public relations for the committee and shall be the official spokesperson for the committee. - 3) Shall have ultimate responsibility for the fiscal management of the entire committee. - 4) Shall attend at least one (1) Legislative Council meeting a quarter and give a report on the current status of the committee. - 5) Shall attend all BCC Chair Council meetings. - 6) One Take Back the Night Co-Chair shall serve as the second UCSB SPEAC Against Violence Coalition delegate and shall uphold all duties as listed under section 32 L, in addition to their committee responsibilities. - G) Duties and Powers of the Legislative Council Representative - 1) Shall serve as the official liaison between the committee and Legislative Council. - 2) Shall attend all Take Back the Night meetings. - H) Duties and Powers of the Finance Coordinator: - 1) Shall maintain all fiscal management of the Committee. - 2) Shall collaborate and discuss with the Co-Chairs and prepare an annual budget for the Committee. - 3) Shall give a weekly financial report to the Committee. - 4) Shall prepare allocation requests and requisition forms for all financial matters. - I) Duties and Powers of the Publicity Coordinator: - 1) Shall prepare and manage all publicity efforts of the Committee. - 2) Shall give a weekly report to the Committee regarding publicity efforts. - 3) Shall work in conjunction with the Outreach coordinators to publicize committee recruitment and events. - J) Duties and Powers of the On-Campus Outreach Coordinator: - 1) Shall work to outreach to the on campus community, specifically targeting the residence halls and other on campus housing to gain and build membership. - 2) Shall attend at least one (1) Residence Hall Association and SACC meeting a quarter to announce upcoming events and meeting times.
+- 3) Provide funding for other student organizations including but not limited to groups that address women's issues or issues regarding sexual assault. - 4) Appoint SPEAC Against Violence Coalition delegates, provide support for the coalition, and engage in statewide issues and campaigns regarding sexual violence.

+F) Duties and Powers of the Co-Chairs:

+- 1) Shall facilitate and chair all Take Back the Night meetings. - 2) Shall handle public relations for the Committee and shall be the official spokesperson for the Committee. - 3) Shall have ultimate responsibility for the fiscal management of the entire Committee. - 4) Shall attend at least one (1) Senate meeting a quarter and give a report on the current status of the Committee. - 5) Shall attend all BCC Chair Council meetings. - 6) One Take Back the Night Co-Chair shall serve as the second UCSB SPEAC Against Violence Coalition delegate and shall uphold all duties as listed under section 32 L, in addition to their Committee responsibilities.

+G) Duties and Powers of the Senator

+- 1) Shall serve as the official liaison between the Committee and Senate. - 2) Shall attend all Take Back the Night meetings.

+H) Duties and Powers of the Finance Coordinator:

+- 1) Shall maintain all fiscal management of the Committee. - 2) Shall collaborate and discuss with the Co-Chairs and prepare an annual budget for the Committee. - 3) Shall give a weekly financial report to the Committee. - 4) Shall prepare allocation requests and requisition forms for all financial matters.

+I) Duties and Powers of the Publicity Coordinator:

+- 1) Shall prepare and manage all publicity efforts of the Committee. - 2) Shall give a weekly report to the Committee regarding publicity efforts. - 3) Shall work in conjunction with the Outreach Coordinators to publicize Committee recruitment and events.

+J) Duties and Powers of the On-Campus Outreach Coordinator:

+- 1) Shall work to outreach to the on campus community, specifically targeting the residence halls and other on campus housing to gain and build membership. - 2) Shall attend at least one (1) Residence Hall Association and SACC meeting a quarter to announce upcoming events and meeting times. - 3) Shall work with the Publicity Coordinator.

-- 3) Shall work with the Publicity coordinator. - 4) Shall collaborate with the Off-campus coordinator to organize an outreach effort at least once (1) a quarter. - K) Duties and Powers of the Off-Campus Coordinator: - 1) Shall plan and conduct outreach to the community at large, specifically towards the offcampus population, other UCSB campus organizations, and the Greek community to gain and build membership. - 2) Shall work with the Publicity coordinator. - 3) Shall collaborate with the On-Campus coordinator to organize an outreach effort at least once (1) a quarter. - L) Duties and Powers of the SPEAC Against Violence Coalition Delegate: - 1) Shall attend all SPEAC Against Violence Coalition phone conferences and one (1) on-site delegate meeting per year and be the voice of UC Santa Barbara. - 2) Shall provide updates to the Take Back the Night Committee, Rape Prevention and Education Program, and the External Vice President of Statewide Affairs. - 3) Shall attend one (1) Students Stopping Rape meeting, one (1) Take Back the Night meeting, and meet with the External Vice President of Statewide Affairs one (1) time per quarter to collect information, concerns, or ideas to report back to the Coalition. - 4) Shall be the main project director, in collaboration with the Take Back the Night Co-Chairs, on any statewide actions, campaigns, or projects the coalition engages in.
+- 4) Shall collaborate with the Off-campus Coordinator to organize an outreach effort at least once (1) a quarter. - K) Duties and Powers of the Off-Campus Coordinator: - 1) Shall plan and conduct outreach to the community at large, specifically towards the offcampus population, other UCSB campus organizations, and the Greek community to gain and build membership. - 2) Shall work with the Publicity Coordinator. - 3) Shall collaborate with the On-Campus Coordinator to organize an outreach effort at least once (1) a quarter. - L) Duties and Powers of the SPEAC Against Violence Coalition Delegate: - 1) Shall attend all SPEAC Against Violence Coalition phone conferences and one (1) on-site delegate meeting per year and be the voice of UC Santa Barbara. - 2) Shall provide updates to the Take Back the Night Committee, Rape Prevention and Education Program, and the External Vice President of Statewide Affairs. - 3) Shall attend one (1) Students Stopping Rape meeting, one (1) Take Back the Night meeting, and meet with the External Vice President of Statewide Affairs one (1) time per quarter to collect information, concerns, or ideas to report back to the Coalition. - 4) Shall be the main project director, in collaboration with the Take Back the Night Co-Chairs, on any statewide actions, campaigns, or projects the coalition engages in.